 We did a little math: 65% of hosts and consortia who filled our questionnaire reported that their education program is free.
 YAY!

 Among those that cost some moolah, fees ranged from a low average of $2,135 to and a high average of $2,475.
 Wow, that's a pretty narrow range!
 But be sure to check out our infographic for all the information on cost.

 65% of hosts and consortia who filled our questionnaire reported that their education program is free.

 Education is an investment!
-What factors impact cost?
+What factors impacted the cost?
 One factor is modality.
-Is it intensive coaching or an in-person training?
+Is it intensive coaching or in-person training?
 That's going to cost you.
 Is it a few one-off webinars?
 That's probably going to cost less.

 How Do I Narrow Down My Options?
 An Exercise

 Okay, so maybe you're thinking, "Mary, this is wonderful.
 But even with the massive chart, I'm still basically drowning in choices.
-My They all start to look the same after awhile."
+They all start to look the same after a while."

 Short of a crystal ball, this chart offers a few strategies to help you decide.
-Here's some questions to ask yourself:
+Here are some questions to ask yourself:

 - How does a host and/or consortium's education align with my niche?
 Consider your niche.
-This will be important when you dig for more info, especially for vendor trainings.
+This will be important when you dig for more info, especially for vendor training.

 - What topics do I desire in a host and/or consortium's education?
 Check out some of the options that the host and/or consortium listed.
 Which ones stick out to you the most?
 Don't see specific topics you're looking for?
 Ask on the company's site profile if their education targets your desired subjects.